Vini7x/pystream-act/README.md

 # pystream

-An MOA-based implementation for data stream classification in Python/Cython
+An MOA-based implementation for data stream classification in Python/Cython integrated with Stream Based Active Learning Techniques.

 ## Includes: